IoT Security — Challenges & How To Overcome Them In 2023

-Several of the most frequent IoT device attacks are exploits done using processes like network scanning, command injection, remote code execution, etc. Nearly half of attacks strictly focus on exploiting device vulnerabilities, as IT-focused attacks scan network-connected devices seeking to exploit known security gaps.
+Several of the most frequent IoT device attacks are exploits done using processes like network scanning, command injection, remote code execution, etc. Nearly half of the attacks strictly focus on exploiting device vulnerabilities, as IT-focused attacks scan network-connected devices seeking to exploit known security gaps.

 Challenge 4: Malware infection

 Despite the restricted computing capacity most IoT devices deal with, they’re still susceptible to malware infection.
 This is a fact that cybercriminals have relied upon to great efficacy over the past few years.

 IoT botnet malware is among the most commonly seen variations because they’re profitable and versatile for cybercriminals.